-Further Information can be found on Cutek
+Further Information can be found on Cutek.

-After application, the coating is activated by moisture and a curing reaction commences which forms a flexible silica surface.
+After application, the coating is activated by moisture and a curing reaction forms a flexible silica surface on the wood.
 Weather Protection Coating is a proven water based silicate treatment which, if correctly applied and cared for, provides long life and a beautiful natural finish.

-Sioox Weathered Look Steps
+Sioox Weathered Look Steps:

-- To speed up the process or cause the timber to weather in non-exposed areas, lightly spray the timber with water once coating has been applied every day for 2-3 weeks, the moisture is what reacts with the coating to ensure an even silvering on the surface.
+- To speed up the process or cause the timber to weather in non-exposed areas, lightly spray the timber with water once coating has been applied every day for 2-3 weeks.
+The moisture will react with the coating to ensure an even silvering on the surface.

 The lifecycle of your materials is an important factor to consider when designing for long term beauty and durability.
 If you are planning on embracing the weathered look for your exterior cladding, our team can offer expert advice to ensure you get the best results.
 Browse our product and pricing guide, or call our team to discuss your needs.